selwynpolit/d9book/book/config.md

 You simply create a yml file in the module's `/config/install` directory.

 The config file should start with the module name then a period and the thing you want to store the config about.
-So `modulename.something.yml` e.g.
-`dir_salesforce.cron.yml` for cron information, `dir.funnelback.yml` for funnelback information or `tea_teks_spr.testing.yml` for testing information.
+So `modulename.something.yml` e.g.`dir_salesforce.cron.yml` for cron information, `dir.funnelback.yml` for funnelback information or `tea_teks_spr.testing.yml` for testing information.

-If the module name is pizza_academy_core and the thing I want to store config about is the pbxpath, I would create a file called `pizza_academy_core.pbxpath.yml`.
+If the module name is pizza_academy_core and the thing you want to store config about is the pbxpath, first create a file called: `pizza_academy_core.pbxpath.yml`.

-The yml filename is passed as a parameter into `\Drupal::config('...')` without the `.yml` extension. e.g. if the filename is `danamod.header_footer_settings.yml` then use:
+The yml filename is passed as a parameter into calls like `\Drupal::config('...')` without the `.yml` extension. e.g. if the filename is `danamod.header_footer_settings.yml` then use:

 ```php
 $config = \Drupal::config('danamod.header_footer_settings');